Admiral Markets vs BlackBull Markets Comparison

 Can I trust BlackBull Markets?

-BlackBull Markets has a trust score of 77, giving it a "Average Risk" trust label.
+BlackBull Markets has a Trust Score of 77, giving it a "Average Risk" Trust Score Label.

 Is Admiral Markets a good broker?

 Admiral Markets is a highly trusted multi-asset broker regulated in multiple reputable jurisdictions, earning it a Trust Score rating of 93.
 Admiral Markets delivers a powerful MetaTrader experience (including MetaTrader 5) with advanced supplemental features.
 With numerous platform add-ons and tools (including for social copy trading), premium market research resources, and excellent educational content, Admiral Markets is a good choice for forex traders.

 BlackBull Markets is an up-and-coming broker that offers the full MetaTrader suite (both MetaTrader 4 and MetaTrader 5), a proprietary Social Copy Trading platform, as well as integration with the popular TradingView platform.
 Traders at BlackBull Markets gain access to share trading, CFDs, and a growing range of markets from its brands regulated in New Zealand and the Seychelles.
 BlackBull Markets' educational content has grown in recent years, but still trails behind what's offered by the best forex brokers in that category.

 What Tier-1 jurisdictions is each broker regulated in?